Country Guide: Croatia

-- An owner of the goods with a temporary stay permit or who have a permanent residence in Croatia may import used vehicles for a period of one year from the date following its import.
+- An owner of the goods with a temporary stay permit or who have a permanent residence in Croatia may import used vehicles for a period of 12 months from the date following its import.

 - New cars can be registered to persons having a Croatian residence permit.